Dev913/Anti-BadUSB/README.md

 import exit
 from pynput.mouse import Button, Controller import keyboard
-# WILL DETECT IF USER PRESSES EXIT BUTTON-COMBO
+# CODE BELOW: Defines "on_exit"
+# "on_exit" states if user attempts to exit
+# the script will see such and TAKE ACTION
-# AND WILL THEN PROCEED TO SHUTDOWN!
+# BY PROCEEDING TO SHUTDOWN!
 def on_exit():
     system('sudo shutdown now')
 # CODE BELOW: Defines what mouse is...
 CONTROLLER!